 With a strong interest in supporting the translation of scientific research, Eric lectures internationally on nanomaterials commercialisation and technology entrepreneurship.
 He is an advisor to the University of Texas at Austin’s “Texas Health Catalyst” and the European Nanomedicine Translation Advisory Board (TAB).
 A US-UK dual national, he holds a BSc in Physics from Arkansas State University and a PhD in Chemistry from the University of Bath.
 Eric is a Fellow of the Royal Society of Chemistry.

-Euvian works in Business Intelligence, Corporate Strategy and Business Development at Ipsen, a global biopharmaceutical group that develops and commercialises innovative medicines in three key therapeutic areas – Oncology, Neurosciences and Rare Diseases.
-She is also an assessor for Innovate UK, a mentor of BioStars (a life sciences startup accelerator) by Panacea Innovation at the University of Oxford, and an advisor to the European Nanomedicine Translation Advisory Board.
-Previously she was a management consultant specialising in the pharmaceutical industry, in particular European SMEs, where she worked closely with senior executives and cross-functional teams to develop strategies, capabilities and partnerships that fit their unique organisational heritage and the market realities.
-Prior to this, she worked in Technology Development at GlaxoSmithKline, a multi-disciplinary research arm that focussed on the development and application of microfluidic technologies in drug discovery.
+Euvian works in Strategic Commercial Capabilities (SCC) at Ipsen and is part of the Business Insights team to advise key stakeholders on strategic and business decisions in oncology.
+SCC is a newly created global function from scratch to drive the growth of Ipsen as a commercial powerhouse.
+She is also an assessor for Innovate UK, a business development mentor at Panacea Innovation and an advisor to the European Healthtech Translation Advisory Board.
+Previously she was a management consultant having worked with both pharmaceutical companies and academic institutions, advising key stakeholders and cross-functional teams to develop strategies, capabilities and partnerships.
+Prior to this, she worked in Technology Development at GlaxoSmithKline, a multi-disciplinary research arm that focused on the development of microfluidic technologies in drug discovery.

 Felicity Sartain is a chemist with 10 years of managerial, commercial and research experience in the life sciences, med tech and clean tech.
 Felicity has been connected to and working in the field of nanomedicine since 2009.
 She is the founder of Profiscio, a consultancy business that works to support the translation and development of innovations adding value to its clients and society.
 Felicity also co-founded NanoScientium, which specifically focussed on supporting nanomedicine enterprises.
 Prior to this Felicity was the Programme Director at Bio Nano Consulting, where she managed and delivered multimillion pound nanotechnology projects, developed market and business opportunities and secured global contracts.
 Additionally, Felicity led the Healthcare and Life Sciences Theme for the Nanotechnology Knowledge Transfer Network (KTN), supporting the exploitation and commercialisation of micro and nanotechnologies across the UK.
 She also has hands-on experience in commercial research and development having worked at GlaxoSmithKline in the Technology Development Chemistry team and at Smart Holograms, a Cambridge University spin-out, which designed and developed novel biosensors, where she was a co-inventor of the original technologies.